skidpa/java-final/README.md

 Update:
-got postgresql working after the submission time ended. the code is in the postgre branch and a working version is up on heroku http://pa-java-postgre.herokuapp.com/
+got postgresql working after the submission time ended. the code is in the postgretest branch and a working version is up on heroku http://pa-java-postgre.herokuapp.com/